Snowflake-Labs/sfquickstarts/site/sfguides/src/native-app-chairlift/native-app-chairlift.md

 Next, upload the files into the stage.
 You can use Snowsight (i.e., the Snowflake UI), the SnowSQL command line tool, or the Snowflake VS Code extension to upload the files.
 In this step, we'll use Snowsight.

-Navigate to the **SOURCE** stage in the Snowsight UI.
+Navigate to the `chairlift_pkg.code.source` stage in the Snowsight UI.
 In the top right, click on the **+ FILES** button.
 Next, click **Browse** in the modal that appears.

-To avoid breaking any references to objects (needed by the app), the folder structure within the stage should reflect the folder structure in your local repository directory.
+To avoid breaking any references to objects needed by the app, the folder structure within the stage must reflect the folder structure in your local repository directory.
 Be sure to upload the native app source code exactly as follows:

 1. Ensure you're in the **sfguide-native-apps-chairlift/src** directory and start by uploading the following files: **README.md**, **manifest.yml**, and **setup.sql**.

 2. Next, upload the remaining files.
 Once again, click on the **+ FILES** button.
 Note the "Specify the path to an existing folder or create a new one (optional)" field in the modal.
 In this field, enter **ui**.
 The modal will automatically prepend a forward slash to your entry, so the value will read as **/ui**.

-Click **Browse**, navigate to the local **sfguide-native-apps-chairlift/src/ui** folder, select all files, and upload them.
+3. Click **Browse**, navigate to the local **sfguide-native-apps-chairlift/src/ui** folder on your computer, select all files, and upload them.
 The folder structure within this stage should now reflect the folder structure in your local repository directory.

 It is important to make sure the directory structures match so that any references to objects needed by the app do not break.
 See the screenshots below for reference.